 EVGI Business Case

-EVGI is chaired by Honda and General Motors (GM) with support from Accenture, CPChain, IBM, the IOTA Foundation, Pacific Gas & Electric (PG&E), Politecnico di Torino, and R3.
+EVGI is chaired by Honda and General Motors (GM) with support from Accenture, Cognizant, ConsenSys, CPChain, DOVU, IBM, the IOTA Foundation, Kar Auction Services, Koinearth, Pacific Gas & Electric Company (PG&E), Politecnico di Torino, R3, Spherity, and Swedish Blockchain Association.

 The CMDM working group aims to enable a DLT based data marketplace for stakeholders of the mobility data space, including OEMs, insurance providers, advertisers, and others to effectively gather, record, access and share data with others.
 The group is working on standards for vehicle, infrastructure and user data and respective interactions exchange.
 The system will provide a foundation for applications to be built for a multitude of use, including but not limited to V2X data exchange, targeted advertising with car data, sharing/monetizing AV driving data for better driving algorithms through machine learning.